Cloudxtreme/DDPS-demo/README.md

 Remove OS routes on macOS:

     $ sudo route delete 130.225.242.200/29
-    $ sudo route delete 172.22.86.8/30     # if you are DeiC employee, and have enabled the private_network in the Vagrantfile
+    $ sudo route delete 172.22.86.8/30     # if you are a DeiC employee, and have enabled the private_network in the Vagrantfile

 ### If you need to quickly reprovisioin for testing

     $ vagrant provision

 It will rerun all the provision-vm.sh.
 Please make sure that all install scripts are idempotent.
-The safeste is to run: $ `vagrant destroy -f` && `vagrant up`.
+The safeste though is to run: $ `vagrant destroy -f` && `vagrant up`.

 # Debugging for developers